jamcalli/Pulsarr/README.md

 4. Access the web UI at `http://your-server:3003` to complete setup.

-For detailed installation options including Unraid and manual installation, see the [documentation](https://jamcalli.github.io/Pulsarr/docs/installation/quick-start).
+For detailed installation options, including Unraid and manual installation, see the [documentation](https://jamcalli.github.io/Pulsarr/docs/installation/quick-start).

 ## ✨ Key Features